 Downgrading your account will not result in loss of access to your Dashboard.

 However, it will make your Dashboard subject to the limitations of your new plan.
-For example, downgrading to the Seed plan will limit data retention to 30 days and test recordings to 500 per billing period.
+For example, downgrading to the Seed plan will limit data retention to 30 days and test results to 500 per billing period.

 Tests running with the

---record flag will run as normal when the limit is reached, but parallelization will be disabled and new test recordings will be hidden from the dashboard until your plan is upgraded or a new usage cycle begins.
+--record flag will run as normal when the limit is reached, but parallelization will be disabled and new test results will be hidden from the dashboard until your plan is upgraded or a new usage cycle begins.
 The usage cycle resets each month.